Lucas1213WZY/DSS5105-YYDS/README.md

 * AI-Powered GHG Emission Chatbot Assistant

 ```
-    "Project Assessment: for the openai API Key please find attached the key in the email Group YYDS sent to you, thank you!"
+    "Project Assessment: for the openai API Key please find attached the key in the Group B/assets/openaiAPIkey.pdf, passwd: 5105yyds, thank you!"
 ```

 **To install and use this Calculator:**